jquennev-cmd/VDJ_characterization_pipeline/README.md

 ### main step: Quantifying expression
 - run featureCounts.sh
   - Calculates read counts for all samples
-  - launches 6 job array using 16 CPUs and 16G of RAM per job.
+  - launches 7 job array using 16 CPUs and 16G of RAM per job.
   - requires copying files to local scratch, update on line 19
+  -  requires updating line 24 to correct SAF file, generated in prepatory step
   -